i2xAm1r/i2xAm1r.github.io/_posts/Learn/2025-1-18-how-to-create-free-server-with-github.md

 ---
-title: "Free server building tutorial 🍃"
+title: "Free server Linux building tutorial 🍃"
 date: 2025-01-18 17:36:02 +0330
 categories: [Learning, RDP]
 tags: [Server, Linux, RDP]
-description: "Create a free server with github ⌀"
+description: "Create a free server with github "
 image: assets/img/rdp/server.jpg
 ---

 ## How to Use a Free Server on GitHub

-<h4>Hi guys, today I want to teach you how you can create a free server with github.</h4>
+<h4>Hi guys, today I want to teach you how you can create a free server Linux with github.</h4>

 ## Steps 1
 <ol>